wandb/terraform-azurerm-launch/demonstration-modules/readme.md

 ## Usage

-To see these modules in action, navigate to the `private-launch-demonstration-only` directory in the `terraform-azurerm-launch/example` repository.
-Here, you'll find Terraform configurations that make use of these demonstration modules.
+To see these modules in action, navigate to the `private-launch-demonstration-only` directory in the `terraform-azurerm-launch/example` dirrectory.
+Here, you'll find example Terraform configurations that make use of these demonstration modules.

 ## Important Notice